RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 Click on `Compare Schemas` to generate diff report.

 By default DDL diff is generated.
-It contains series of create/alter/drop statements which will modify the schema on the right side and thus will make it identical to the schema on the left side.
+It contains a series of create, alter and/or drop statements which will modify the schema on the right side.
+Thus it will make it identical to the schema on the left side.

 You can enable/disable particular changes in the tree on the left side of the diff page: